danieljudd/Pico-Watering-System/README.md

 ## Configuration:
 - Use Updated MicroPython firmware on RP2040 W
 - Use Thonny:
-    - Set Wi-Fi credentials
+    - **Set Wi-Fi credentials** - 'ssid' and 'password' fields
-    - Set GPIO pins
+    - Set GPIO pins for your attached sensors or hardware
     - Comment in/out routines that are not applicable
 - Thonny console will show IP address on connection, or check your router